Choosing Lenses: From Wide to Telephoto

 Standard Lenses: The Versatile Middle Ground

 Nestled between the wide-angle and telephoto lenses is the often-overlooked but incredibly versatile category of standard lenses, typically ranging from about 35mm to 70mm in focal length.
-These lenses are known for their ability to closely replicate the human eye's field of view, making them a favorite for various photographic styles, including street, portrait, and everyday photography.
+These lenses are known for their ability to closely replicate the human eye's field of view, making them a favourite for various photographic styles, including street, portrait, and everyday photography.

 Natural Perspective: Standard lenses offer a field of view that feels natural and comfortable to the viewer, closely mirroring human vision.
 This makes them ideal for capturing images that feel relatable and true to life.